 With these scams, members and non-members may receive a call, text, or email which may look like they are coming from DCU, stating that their account has been restricted, or certain account information needs to be verified – including, but not limited to their Digital Banking username, password and/or PIN (Personal Identification Number).
 Please note that DCU will never ask for your Digital Banking username, password and/or your PIN.

 We have not been hacked, nor has there been a cyberattack that would expose member information.
-Our Fraud Prevention and Security team monitors for these types of threats and work closely with local, regional, and national authorities to assist in tracking these fraudsters down and helping us shut them down.
+Our Fraud Prevention and Information Security teams monitor for these types of threats and work closely with local, regional, and national authorities to assist in tracking down these fraudsters and helping us shut them down.